djmcgill/dominions-5-status/README.md

 * servers details \[\<alias\>\]: return a list of the nations and their statuses in the game
 * servers register nation_prefix \[\<alias\>\]: register yourself as a nation in a game
 * servers unregister\[\<alias\>\]: unregister yourself in a game
+* servers my_games: show all of the games you're in and their turn status
 * search {item, spell, unit, site, merc, event} \<text\>: get dom5inspector search url
 * help: display this text